ppy/osu-wiki/wiki/Guides/Adding_Custom_Hitsounds/en.md

 In order to use custom hitsound files in osu!, you'll first need some custom hitsounds!
 The [Custom Hitsound Library](../Custom_Hitsound_Library/) is a great resource for existing sound samples, including cymbals, drums, bells, whistles and more!
 Alternatively, if you can't find what you're looking for, you can make your own samples!

 Hitsounds should typically be in the `.wav` or `.ogg` format, as these have no playback delay and loop correctly. `.mp3` formatted sound files have slight delays and may not accurately match up to the sounds in the music you are trying to hitsound.
-However, they but may still be useable for certain special hitsounds such as applause or ambient noises, where the size of `.wav` or `.ogg` files may be prohibitively large.
+However, they may still be useable for certain, special hitsounds such as applause or ambient noises, where the size of `.wav` or `.ogg` files may be prohibitively large.

 Once you have your desired sound files, they should be moved into the song folder of the beatmap you would like to use them in.
 If you don't know where your song folder is located, follow these directions:
 1. Open osu!